 The New Rich Content Editor (New RCE) is available now.
-It is a redesigned version of Canvas's "what you see is what you get" (WYSIWYG) composition tool that appears in Announcements, Assignments, Pages, Discussions, etc. The New RCE is the default editor for Summer 2020 and Fall 2020 courses.
+It is a redesigned version of Canvas's "what you see is what you get" (WYSIWYG) composition tool that appears in Announcements, Assignments, Pages, Discussions, etc. The New RCE replaced the classic RCE on January 16, 2021.

 Adding Files, Links, and More in the New RCE